 Disinfecting Bath Toys With Boiling Water

 This is something you can do after you have cleaned the bath toys because this is simply a

 Once the water has boiled, place your bath toys into the water and boil for 3-5 minutes.
 Boiling

-Cleaning Bath Toys With Bleach
+Cleaning A Bath Toy With Bleach

 Ensure that your toys are fully dry before placing them away for storage.